Buttontheduck/SAC-Algorithm-for-learning/README.md

 ### Soft Actor Critic Implementation

-- This algorithm is solving Pendulum-v1 and Mountain Car Continuous-v0 environments from gym by using Soft Actor Critic algorithm
+- Pendulum-v1 and Mountain Car Continuous-v0 environments from gym by using Soft Actor Critic algorithm
 - In Mountain Car Continuous solution, OU noise added to increase exploration.
 - Pytorch is used to build machine learning models
 - Trained on Apple Macbook M2 Pro (12 cpu cores 19 gpu cores, 16 gb ram)